 As these terriers effectively ran wild, they were randomly bred.
-So for centuries the hardiest dogs with the most pluck and endurance had the biggest influence on the breed.
-This is how generations of this life made the Irish Terrier the hardy, robust dog he is today.
-However, as their background of hardship gave them the temperament which made them famous, it should always be respected.
+For centuries the hardiest dogs with the most pluck and endurance had the biggest influence on the breed.
+Hence generations of this life made the Irish Terrier the hardy, robust dog he is today.
+However, as their background of hardship gave them the temperament which made them famous, should always be respected.

 The Irish Terrier become a Pure Breed

 Irish Terriers c 1900

-Presumably the wealthy land owners left behind also owned them because classes were available in England from 1876, they were the first native Irish breed of Terrier to appear in the English Kennel Club's Stud Book in 1894.
-So, in a similar way to the Fox Terrier, the Irish Terrier's modern popularity is as a pure breed.
-However, as the dogs' as well as their peasant owners' staple diet was potatoes, in order to escape starvation caused by the great potato famine of the 1800's, Irishmen migrated to other countries accompanied by their beloved Irish Terriers.
-Australia was a particularly attractive destination when gold was discovered in 1851, with 100,000 people arriving in Victoria alone in the next 3 years.
+Presumably the wealthy land owners left behind also owned them because classes were available in England from 1876.
+They were the first native Irish breed of Terrier to appear in the English Kennel Club's Stud Book in 1894.
+So, in a similar way to the Fox Terrier, the Irish Terrier's modern popularity was as a pure breed.

-So Irish Terriers began arriving here before 1883.
-By 1912, 48 were recorded as being imported, another 57 formally registered.
+By 1912, 48 Irish Terriers were recorded as being imported, another 57 formally registered.
 As Australia's First Dog Shows had no registration system in place to record pedigrees until 1912, probably there were lots more Irish Terriers that were indiscriminately bred.
 But popular they were, the Victorian Irish Terrier Club being formed in 1894 separately to the Victoria Terrier Club which was formed in the same year[3b].